vitejs/vite/docs/guide/performance.md

 When you only import an individual API, e.g. `import { slash } from './utils'`, all the files in that barrel file need to be fetched and transformed as they may contain the `slash` API and may also contain side-effects that run on initialization.
 This means you're loading more files than required on the initial page load, resulting in a slower page load.

 If possible, you should avoid writing barrel files in your application and import the individual APIs directly, e.g. `import { slash } from './utils/slash.js'`.
-This is less of an issue for libraries since they are pre-bundled during dependency optimization.
+This is less of an issue for JS/TS libraries since they are efficiently pre-bundled during dependency optimization.
+One caveat is that prebundling component libraries (Vue, Svelte, etc.) may be more time consuming since they cannot be natively handled by esbuild.
 You can read [issue #8237](https://github.com/vitejs/vite/issues/8237) for more information.

 ## Warm Up Frequently Used Files